Getting started

 ## Contribute

 Your ability to **comment** or **collect data** depends on your permissions to the map being viewed.
-Viewers can open and comment on maps with the Field App.
-Contributors can comment, draw annotations, edit features, and add new features.
-Editors can comment, draw annotations, edit features, and add new features.
-For more detailed information on permissions, see our [FAQ](https://help.felt.com/field-app/getting-started?q=field+a#how-do-permissions-work-with-the-field-app).&#x20;
+Anyone with a Felt account can open and comment on maps in the Field App.
+Members with **Contribute** permission can also draw annotations, edit features, and add new features.
+Members with **Edit** permission have all the same capabilities plus map management.
+For more detailed information on permissions, see our [FAQ](https://help.felt.com/field-app/getting-started?q=field+a#how-do-permissions-work-with-the-field-app).

 ### Comment